lunayuehuang/MSE544-HyperDrive/README.md

                              )
     ```
     - *ScriptRunConfig:* establishes the configuration information needed (python script, compute target, ...) to run the machine learning experiment
+    - *source_directory:* indicates the (working) directory our scripts can be found
+    - *script:* defines the python script we want to run
+    - *compute_target:* tells Azure where we want to run this experiment
+    - *environment:* initiates the predefined environment needed to succesfully run this experiment
+    - *arguments:* allows us to define some constant parameters that the experiment should use (i.e. ratio of data allocatted to the test, validation, and training set).
+Notice we also input our dataset here, which we have mounted

 7. Define the parameters you are interested in sampling
     There are three different methods in which the hyperparameter space can be sampled:
-        i. *Random sampling*: hyperparameters are randomly selected from the defined search space
+        i. *Random sampling*: hyperparameters are randomly selected from the defined search space \
-        ii. *Grid sampling*: hyperparameters are selected such that all possible combinations are explored during experimentation (computationally expensive)
+        ii. *Grid sampling*: hyperparameters are selected such that all possible combinations are explored during experimentation (computationally expensive)\
-        iii. *Bayesian sampling*: hyperparameters are selected based on the outcomes of previous experiments; each subsequent run should be an improvement over the previous
+        iii. *Bayesian sampling*: hyperparameters are selected based on the outcomes of previous experiments; each subsequent run should be an improvement over the previous\
     In setting up our search space, we have the option of defining discrete or continous hyperparameter spaces where the former is initiated by "choice" and the latter can be requested via "uniform" (amongst others)
     ```
     param_sampling = BayesianParameterSampling( {